cdelker/schemdraw/docs/SchemDraw.md

 Using an IPython Notebook in inline mode is recommended for the easy creation of these diagrams.
 Images will look best when saved in a vector format, such as svg, eps, or pdf.
+Place this code at the very beginning of the notebook, *before* importing SchemDraw:

         %matplotlib inline
         %config InlineBackend.figure_format = 'svg'